JuliaPoo/juliapoo.github.io/_posts/2021-12-30-renumbering-dice.md

 6. Solving problem 2
 -->

+## Metadata

+This post collates some math exploration I did in 2017.
+They were originally posted on the now defunct forums of [brilliant.org](https://brilliant.org) but due to a series of unfortunate events (and financial incentives) the entire forum has been effectively deleted.

+Here I've reorganised them and added some new stuff.

 ## Probability distribution of rolling dice.

+**_Define_** an $n$-die as a die with $n$ sides, and **_define_** a _regular_ $n$-die as a die with $n$ sides numbered $\\{1,2,3,\cdots,n\\}$

 So a typical way of rolling dice is to take one or more dice, rolling and then summing their results.
-For instance, a common case is taking two 6-die, rolling them and summing the results.
+For instance, a common case is taking two regular 6-die, rolling them and summing the results.

 In this example, you can get a $2$ by rolling $(1,1)$, up to a $12$ by rolling $(6,6)$.